-1.5.
-Motor Ataxia
+1.6.1.5.
+Ataxia

 - a.
-RP1 Athletes must demonstrate an observable severe-level involvement in at least three (3) limbs or moderate-level involvement in all four (4) limbs. - b.
-RP2 Athletes must demonstrate an observable moderate-level involvement in at least two (2) limbs or mild-level invoklvement in all four (4) limbs - c.
-RP3 Athletes must demonstrate an observable moderate-level involvement in one (1) limb mild involvement in at least two (2) limbs.
+RP1 Athletes must demonstrate an observable severe-level involvement in 4 body areas, at least three (3) limbs or moderate-level involvement in all four (4) limbs. considering the limbs, head, and trunk. - b.
+RP2 Athletes must demonstrate an observable moderate-level involvement in at least two (2) limbs or mild-level involvement in all four (4) limbs-body areas, considering the limbs, head, and trunk. - c.
+RP3 Athletes must demonstrate an observable moderate-level involvement in one (1) limb mild involvement in at least two (2) limbs. body area, considering the limbs, head, or trunk.

-1.6.
-Dyskinesia
+1.7.1.6.
+Athetosis Dyskinesia

 - c.RP1 Athletes must demonstrate an observable severe-level involvement in at least three (3) limbs or moderate-level involvement in all four (4) limbs. - d.
-RP2 Athletes must demonstrate an observable moderate-level involvement in at least two (2) limbs or mild-level invoklvement in all four (4) limbs - e.
-RP3 Athletes must demonstrate an observable moderate-level involvement in one (1) limb mild involvement in at least two (2) limbs.

-47.2.
-Impaired Passive Range of Motion
+RP2 Athletes must demonstrate an observable moderate-level involvement in at least two (2) limbs or mild-level invoklvement in all four (4) limbs

+- e.
+RP3 Athletes must demonstrate an observable moderate-level involvement in one (1) limb mild involvement in at least two (2) limbs. - a.
+RP1 Athletes must demonstrate an observable involvement in 4 body areas, considering the limbs, head, and trunk- - b.
+RP2 Athletes must demonstrate an observable involvement in 2 body areas, considering the limbs, head, and trunk. - c.
+RP3 Athletes must demonstrate an observable involvement in 1 body area, considering the limbs, head, and trunk. - 1.8.47.2.
+Impaired Passive Range of Motion - a.
-- a.
 RP1 athletes must have a ROM score of 36 or more with involvement of 4 body areas, considering the limbs and trunk. - b.
 RP2 athletes must have a ROM score of 18 or more with involvement of 2 body areas, considering the limbs and trunk. - c.
 RP3 athletes must have a ROM score of 6 or more regardless of limb/trunk distribution.

-48. Sport classes defined across impairment types
+2.48.
+Sport classes defined across impairment types

-48.1.
+2.1.48.1.
 AU2: Moderate Upper limb impairment

 - a.
 Athletes must have a muscle power deficit of at least 25 points all retracted from the score of a single upper limb, OR - b.
-Athletes with a minimum deficiency of limb from the forearm and without a functioning wrist joint, OR
+Athletes with a minimum deficiency of limb from the forearm and without a functioning wrist joint, OR b.-

-48.2.
+2.2.48.2.
 AU3: Hand impairment

 - a.
 Athletes must have a muscle power deficit of at least 6 points retracted from the score of a single hand or 8 points across both hands, OR - b.
-Athletes have a minimum deficiency of 6 DIP or PIP joints in one or across both of their hands - c.
+Athletes have a minimum deficiency of 6 DIP or PIP joints in one or across both of their hands b.c.
 Athletes with an arm length difference as a minimum of 20% reduction in limb length compared with the longer limb.

-48.3.
+2.3.48.3.
 AL1: Bilateral Lower limb impairment

 - a.
-Athletes must have a muscle power deficit of at least 50 points all retracted from the score of their lower limbs, OR - b.
-Athletes have a minimum deficiency of loss of limb through both knee joints
+Athletes must have a muscle power deficit of at least 50 points all retracted from the score of their lower limbs, OR - Athletes have a minimum deficiency of loss of limb through both knee joints

-48.4.
+2.4.48.4.
 AL2: Unilateral Lower limb impairment or leg length difference

 - a.
-Athletes must have a muscle power deficit of at least 20 points all retracted from the score of a single lower limb - b.
+Athletes must have a muscle power deficit of at least 230 points all retracted from the score of a single lower limb - b.
 Athletes have a minimum deficiency of loss of limb through the distal limb with absence of a functional ankle joint OR - c.
 Athletes may have a Leg length difference as a minimum of 20% reduction in limb length compared with the longer limb

-48.5.
+2.5.48.5.
 RP1: "Range, Power" severe impairment, inclusive of other impairment types